jahed/promises/README.md

 using functions, we can abstract those differences out for a more consistent and flexible approach.

+This approach is especially powerful in plain JavaScript where there's no typechecking to ensure you're use handling promises correctly.
+In statically typed languages like TypeScript, you may prefer the standard async/await syntax as it's built into the language and can flag incorrect handling of promises.

 ### Useful Links

 - [Documentation](https://jahed.github.io/promises)